jamesheald/COIN/README.md

 ## Contact

-Feel free to contact me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com )

-If you have trouble doing something with BADS:
+Feel free to contact me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have a question or encounter a problem with the code.

-Check out the FAQ on the BADS wiki;
-Contact me at luigi.acerbi@nyu.edu, putting 'BADS' in the subject of the email.
-This project is under active development.
-If you find a bug, or anything that needs correction, please let me know.

 ## License